stiemannkj1/stiemannkj1.github.io/_posts/2016-02-15-marios-size-and-shape.md

 the Super Mario series a bestselling series and kept Mario relevant for 30 years.

-<sub><sup>Mario's sprites are copyrighted by Nintendo and published here under
+<sub><sup>Mario's sprites are copyright Nintendo and are published here under
 fair use for educational purposes.</sup></sub>

 ## <a href="https://github.com/stiemannkj1/stiemannkj1.github.io/issues/3" target="_blank">Comments</a>